-Offshore multihulls with endorsed Multihull Offshore Cruising and Racing Association (MOCRA) rating certificates may enter a multihull division in RORC Offshore Races.
+Offshore multihulls may enter a multihull division in Offshore Races.
+Multihulls may race open without any rating, or with an endorsed Multihull Offshore Cruising and Racing Association (MOCRA) rating certificate.
 The minimum crew for multihulls is two.
-In two-handed multihulls wind-vane steering is permitted.
+In two-handed multihulls automatic or wind-vane steering is permitted.
 This changes RRS 52.